-Honor FellTravel Awards are sponsored by the Company of Biologists (the publishers of The Journal of Cell Science and Development) and they provide financial support for BSCB members at the beginning of their research careers to attend meetings.
-Applications are considered for any meeting relevant to cell biology.
-The amount of the award depends on the location of the meeting.
+Honor Fell Travel Awards are sponsored by The Company of Biologists (the publishers of The Journal of Cell Science and Development) and they provide financial support for BSCB members at the beginning of their research careers to attend meetings and courses.
+Applications are considered for any meeting or course relevant to cell biology.
+The amount of the award depends on the location of the meeting or course.
 Awards will be up to:

 The following rules usually apply (at the discretion of the Committee):

-- Awards are normally made to those in the early stages of their careers (students and postdocs)
+- Awards are normally made to those in the early stages of their careers (students and postdocs).